-Leonie is particularly interested in intellectual property law.
-In 2019, she spent time in Switzerland to study how intellectual property falls within the intersection of law and technology at the University of Zurich.
-She has also been published by the UNSW Law Journal for her dissertation on patent law and biotechnology, which provides a cross-continental examination of the patentability of isolated gene sequences.
+She is particularly interested in intellectual property law.
+Leonie has volunteered at the Arts Law Centre of Australia, where she helped provide legal advice to artists and art organisations.
+Leonie has also been published by the UNSW Law Journal for her dissertation on patent law and biotechnology, which provides a cross-continental examination of the patentability of isolated gene sequences.

 Leonie is fluent in French, and has lived in India, the UAE, France and Germany.
-In her spare time, Leonie also works as a freelance graphic designer, and aims to use her industry knowledge to specialise in IP.
+In her spare time, she is a graphic designer and artist, and is using her industry knowledge to specialise in IP law.

 Annika is a paralegal at Edwards + Co and a pre-penultimate year student of Law and Arts (Politics and International Relations) at UNSW.
 She assists the legal team with Commercial, Corporate, Regulatory and Intellectual Property related matters for clients.
 Annika is also actively involved in the firm’s content publication about new and emerging issues in the law, including for the firm’s website and social media pages as well as its newsletter, The Disruptive Law Report.

 Annika has a keen interest in corporate and commercial law, particularly in regard to start-ups and businesses in the technology sector.
 Before commencing at Edwards + Co, she worked for two years as an in-house paralegal for a global technology company.